Table of contents

 We want both men and women to wear clothes that are comfortable, yet not overly stylish, so that they can move, sit, stand… with ease:

-• Also consider a sleeveless top (to be worn under the shirt) with more or less thin straps, but it’s important that the shoulders are clear (tank top style for girls and wifebeater style for boys) in a solid color (color specified below).
+- Also consider a sleeveless top (to be worn under the shirt) with more or less thin straps, but it’s important that the shoulders are clear (sleeveless or tank top) in a solid color (color specified below).

 These 3 costume elements must therefore be united and have a color that belongs to the following color scale (it is possible to have 3 costume elements of different colors but that harmonize with each other):